gwannon/ideasRoleras/EntregaElPaquete/DeliverThePackage.md

 ### Sources

-If you're looking for inspiration for your plots, these are some of the works that inspired me to develop "Deliver the Package".
+If you're looking for inspiration for your deliveries, these are some of the works that help me to develop "Deliver the Package".

 * **Virtual Light (The Bridge Trilogy) by William Gibson.** Everyone is chasing a messenger who has obtained a virtual reality headset containing important corporate information.
 * **Burning Chrome by William Gibson.** In this collection of short stories, we find the story of Johnny Mnemonic, a corporate courier who carries important data about a megacorp in his brain.